roebel/py_find_1st/README.md

     In [35]: timeit ind = rr < limit
     3.31 $\mu$s $\pm$ 47.3 ns per loop (mean $\pm$ std. dev. of 7 runs, 100000 loops each)

 The clarification of this remaining issue needs further investigation.
-Any comments a re welcome.
+Any comments are welcome.

 ## Changes ##